LokiExtensions/Loki_AdminComponents/README.md

 The LokiAdminComponents are based on the [Loki Components](https://github.com/LokiExtensions/Loki_Components) module which is also used in the [LokiCheckout](https://loki-checkout.com/).
-However, this admin tool shows that the Loki suite of Yireo can be applied in many more places.
+However, this admin tool shows that the Loki Extension suite can be applied in many more places.

 *Note that this library makes use of Alpine.js in the Magento Admin Panel.
-However, TailwindCSS is not used, we stick to the native Magento Admin Panel classes instead.*
+However, TailwindCSS is not used: We stick to the native Magento Admin Panel classes instead.*

 ## Installation
 ```bash